National Gallery in Prague

 Celetná 17, 110 00 Prague 1

-The mission of IDU is to provide comprehensive services in the field of theater and other areas of art (music, literature, dance and visual arts).
-IDU collects, processes and makes accessible objects of a collection related to theater, is engaged in scientific research and education, and cooperates in the preparation of exhibition projects.
-He participates in a number of international projects, implements the Prague Quadrennial of Scenography and Theater Space, and is, for example, the seat of the European Union’s Creative Europe – Culture program.
+The ATI’s mission is to provide comprehensive services in the field of theater and other areas of art (music, literature, dance and visual arts).
+The Institute amasses, processes and makes public objects related to theatre, which are collection items in character, it provides scientific research and education, and cooperates in designing exhibition projects.
+It participates in a number of international projects, stages the Prague Quadrennial of Scenography and Theater Space; it is also involved in the programme Creative Europe – Culture.

 Brno House of Art